-Jurisdiction License Fee Conditions Other Los Angeles County 208 \$235 fee Annual renewal Separate Tobacco Retail Licence required for each retail location Licence requires that tobacco retailers comply with all local, state, federal, tobacco-related laws Licence violations subject to fines, licence suspension and/or revocation 1st offence = letter of reprimand 2nd violation in 5 years = 30-day suspension 3rd violation in 5 years = one-year suspension San Francisco 209 \$55 one-time application fee210 \$211 annual permit fee Permit for Tobacco Sales from SF Dept of Health Permit intended to eliminate tobacco sales to minors No new permits for retail location within 1,000 feet of school211 • Two-step enforcement process whereby sales-to- minors violation prosecuted in court before licence-related penalties imposed Santa Ana 212 \$635 fee Annual renewal • Separate Tobacco Retail Licence required for each retail location that sells tobacco products and/or paraphernalia • Selling tobacco without a licence is a serious offence, subject to fines and/or denial of future Tobacco Retail Licence New York- Municipal New York City \$110 fee for two years r 213 Fee charged biennially 214 To be licensed, one must submit a Cigarette Retail Dealer Acknowledgment and Understanding of the Law and Rules Affirmation215 Cigarette Retail Dealers must also have a New York State Certificate of Registration to sell tobacco216 All licences expire on December 31217 A separate licence is required for each location where cigarettes are sold218 Licences are not transferable.219 Licences may be refused, suspended or revoked for issuing false statements, non-payment of penalties, other violations under the code220 Commissioner publicly releases names of retailers who have had their licence revoked221 Fines: maximum \$1,000 for 1st offense and \$2,000 for 2nd.
+Jurisdiction License Fee Conditions Other Los Angeles County \$235 fee Annual renewal Separate Tobacco Retail Licence required for each retail location Licence requires that tobacco retailers comply with all local, state, federal, tobacco-related laws Licence violations subject to fines, licence suspension and/or revocation 1st offence = letter of reprimand 2nd violation in 5 years = 30-day suspension 3rd violation in 5 years = one-year suspension San Francisco \$55 one-time application fee \$211 annual permit fee Permit for Tobacco Sales from SF Dept of Health Permit intended to eliminate tobacco sales to minors No new permits for retail location within 1,000 feet of school Two-step enforcement process whereby sales-to- minors violation prosecuted in court before licence-related penalties imposed Santa Ana \$635 fee Annual renewal • Separate Tobacco Retail Licence required for each retail location that sells tobacco products and/or paraphernalia • Selling tobacco without a licence is a serious offence, subject to fines and/or denial of future Tobacco Retail Licence New York- Municipal New York City \$110 fee for two years r Fee charged biennially To be licensed, one must submit a Cigarette Retail Dealer Acknowledgment and Understanding of the Law and Rules Affirmation Cigarette Retail Dealers must also have a New York State Certificate of Registration to sell tobacco All licences expire on December 31 A separate licence is required for each location where cigarettes are sold Licences may be refused, suspended or revoked for issuing false statements, non-payment of penalties, other violations under the code Commissioner publicly releases names of retailers who have had their licence revoked Fines: maximum \$1,000 for 1st offense and \$2,000 for 2nd.
 Repeat offenders can have licence revoked if 2nd violation occurs within 24 months.
-All fines and revocation actions are subject to a hearing.222 Civil penalties in addition to other sanctions range from \$250-\$2000223 Selling cigarettes to a minor (under 18) or violating any other provision of City law on 2+ occasions within a two-year period may result in revocation of City license and/or State registration224 Dealer is found to be in contravention of the Code, the Commissioner requires periodic staff retraining programs (certified by the New York State Department of Health) and proof of satisfactory completion of such training^{225 226}
+All fines and revocation actions are subject to a hearing.
+Civil penalties in addition to other sanctions range from \$250-\$2000 Selling cigarettes to a minor (under 18) or violating any other provision of City law on 2+ occasions within a two-year period may result in revocation of City license and/or State registration Dealer is found to be in contravention of the Code, the Commissioner requires periodic staff retraining programs (certified by the New York State Department of Health) and proof of satisfactory completion of such training